ttscience/translated/README.md

 #> [1] "Predefined number generator"
 ```

-This was the translation for the default locale, i.e. `en_US` (United
+This was the localization for the default locale, i.e. `en_US` (United
 States English).
 The currently set locale can be checked with:

 ``` r